procrastinate-org/procrastinate/docs/howto/cron.rst

 That being said, Procrastinate tries to ease the use of these solutions by providing a means to easily schedule jobs from the command line.

-It also features :term:`queueing lock` to avoid accumulating jobs in the queue when the Procrastinate workers are down or too busy, and preventing bursts of job executions when workers are up again.
+It also features :term:`queueing locks <queueing lock>` to avoid accumulating jobs in the queue when the Procrastinate workers are down or too busy, and preventing bursts of job executions when workers are up again.